qcif-training/2025-04-15-QCIF-Regression-Jupyter/README.md

 which are published under the creative commons license terms Attribution-ShareAlike 4.0 (https://creativecommons.org/licenses/by-sa/4.0/)

 ### How-to setup a Jupyter server
-TO execute the code in the Jupyter workbooks they must be run on a Jupyter server.
+To execute the code in the Jupyter workbooks they must be run on a Jupyter server.
 The following instructions install the same libraries as used in for the tutorial session.
 The procedure uses a Python virtual environment and then registers the virtual environment with the Juypter server.
 A similar proceedure can be used in an NCI project account or on a laptop.